 - Are they adept at working with the high risk industry?

 The processor must have the right framework in order to provide high risk credit card processing for CBD businesses.
-Things to look for are flexible underwriting, chargeback protections, and seamless integrations with multiple platforms and gateways.
+Things to look for are flexible underwriting, chargeback protection, and seamless integrations with multiple platforms and gateways.

 - More specifically, do they have experience with CBD eCommerce merchants?

 A processor with little to no expertise in CBD ecommerce will most likely not be able to handle your business type.
 Dealing with the evolving legislations, regulatory demands, and need for increased security is a big undertaking and requires flexibility.
 Make it easy on yourself and pick a payment processor that already has numerous CBD merchants and can handle the additional precautions.

 - Do they offer supplementary services in addition to the essentials?

 Essential services include chargeback protection, security, and fraud prevention, but the customizable options set apart the mediocre processors from the exceptional ones.
 Additional services to help your business scale and grow may include a tailored gateway, seamless platform integrations, and an open API.